What are photovoltaics?

 Individual photovoltaic cells are wired together to make the solar panels that go on your roof.
 These panels are typically joined together in larger solar arrays to provide more power.
 The current flows through the panels into an inverter, which converts it into electricity that you can use inside your home.
 Different types of panels are available.
 Homeowners with limited space might choose monocrystalline silicon photovoltaics, which are the most efficient available (but also a little more expensive).
 Polycrystalline silicon panels are a little bigger, but less expensive.
 Some people choose to forgo panels altogether and use solar shingles, which are designed to look like regular shingles on your roof (unfortunately, they’re a lot less efficient, so for most people, bigger panels are a better choice).

 What are the advantages of photovoltaics?

 Every hour, the amount of solar energy hitting the Earth is greater than all the electricity humans use in a year.
 That’s a lot of power, and the sun doesn’t charge for it.
 After you’ve paid for your solar panels, you’re essentially getting free energy.
 Solar incentives (like the federal solar tax credit, SRECs, and state and local rebates) are making this a great time to invest in panels.
 The environment will thank you, too: getting electricity from solar panels is a great way to fight climate change, since coal power plants are the biggest source of CO2 emissions in the U.S. Coal power plants are also terrible for health, since coal pollution can cause (and worsen) asthma, bronchitis, and even cancer.
-Solar is clean, safe, and surprisingly affordable– the payback time for new panels in New Jersey is just four years.
 Want to go solar?
 Sign up (it’s free!) to see deals on solar in your area.